Penn State University

 Examples of Institute Consultant Collaborations on External Grants

-• Institute faculty consultant helps the PI write a statement for the proposal that the Institute has agreed to provide consultation on the specific activities as part of formative assessment.
+• Institute faculty agrees to provide consultation on specific educational activities or assignments.
 We can provide a letter for the proposal stating that we have agreed to do so.

-• Consultant serves as an external reviewer, senior personnel, or co-PI.
+• Consultant serves as an evaluator, senior personnel, or co-PI.
 Granting agencies typically expect to see 10% of the total budget (direct costs) dedicated to evaluation and assessment as a demonstration of commitment to the assessment process.

 Penn State University